Nine Lives Media

 Nines Lives Media is a Manchester-based television production company in the United Kingdom.
 It was formed in September 2007 by Cat Lewis.
-The company makes a range of television programming including documentaries, factual entertainment formats, drama documentaries, children's programs, and current affairs for all the major UK broadcasters, as well as some American channels.
+The company makes a range of television programs including documentaries, factual entertainment formats, drama, children's programs, and current affairs for all major UK broadcasters, as well as some American channels.
 Nine Lives Media is one of two companies with an output deal for Channel 4's current affairs strand, Dispatches.